Neal Phillips

-Neal Anderson Phillips (born 20 January 1956) is a former Barbadian first-class cricketer.
+Neal Anderson Phillips (20 January 1956 – 26 December 2022) was a Barbadian first-class cricketer.

 Phillips was born at Holder's Hill in the parish of Saint James, Barbados.
 He made his debut for Barbados in a List A one-day match against Guyana in April 1979 in the Geddes Grant/Harrison Line Trophy, with Phillips featuring in a further match in that years competition.
 He played minor counties cricket for Staffordshire in England in the summer of 1981.
 Having not featured for Barbados since his two initial one-day matches in 1979, Phillips made a return to the Barbadian side, returning to one-day action in the 1982/83 Geddes Grant/Harrison Line Trophy.

 He made his debut in first-class cricket in January 1983 against the Leeward Islands in the Shell Shield.
 He continued to play first-class and List A one-day cricket for Barbados until the 1984/85 season, having by that point played a total of 15 first-class and eight List A matches for Barbados.
 He scored 350 runs in first-class cricket, with a highest score of 51; bowling he took 39 wickets at an average of 29.33, though he did not take a five wicket haul, his best bowling figures were 4/35.
 In List A matches he scored 139 runs, with a top score of 47; however, he had less impact as a bowler in the one-day game, taking just three wickets.
 Following his retirement from first-class cricket, Phillips became a groundsman.

+Phillips died in December 2022, at the age of 66.